henrietta-k/adapt-learning-wiki/Styling-your-course.md

 - **@secondary-color**

 This the the theme's secondary color.
-Set this variable to something that compliments your primary.
+Set this variable to something that complements your primary.
 An example of where the secondary could be used is the hover colors.

 - **@tertiary-color**